 Blend the mineral makeup into the blemished areas that need concealing and finish your look by spraying a mild hydration mist.
 The result will be beautiful, natural-looking skin.

 While mineral makeup originally started out as a loose powder, you can now buy beautiful eyeshadows, blushers, and bronzers as mineral makeup.
 A kabuki brush is a brush specifically designed for the application of mineral makeup.
-With its short handle and dense bristles, it
+With its short handle and dense bristles, it can hold more powder for better coverage.
+The coverage is light, so you may want to apply extra coats to achieve the look you desire.
+It soothes the skin, tones the skin and minimizes the appearance of skin imperfections.
+It is suitable for all skin types and is recommended by physicians, dermatologists and beauty experts.

 2. Apply Only A Little Concealer

 When your facial skin is inflamed, your skin will look dull at best, and it won’t matter how much makeup you use.
 Sometimes, makeup can just highlight that you are trying to hide bad skin, particularly if you plaster it on thickly.
 Concealers are skin-colored creams specifically designed to hide spots or minor blemishes or a blushed face.
 Using a concealer that contains a moisturizer is not a good idea for blemished skin, as this will highlight the bumps and pits on your face.
-Choose the right color for a concealer that is a shade lighter than
+Choose the right color for a concealer that is a shade lighter than your skin since a concealer that is too dark will draw only more attention to a blemish.

 To apply the concealer, put a small amount onto a clean cotton bud and dab it onto the spot.
 Then blend into your skin using a clean finger.
 Repeat the process if necessary.
 Concealer brushes are crucial to a flawless finish and come in different styles.
 If you prefer to use brushes to achieve that flawless look, go for fluffy brushes that can be used on the delicate skin.
 They buff the product without dragging the skin and blend the cream into the skin easily.